Skip to content

 Consistent sauna exposure of 20 minutes can dramatically improve health.
 20 minute sauna sessions 3-5 times a week can contribute to muscle soreness, better workout recovery, reducing inflammation along with overall systemic inflammation.

-Skin benefits with sauna use generally arise with short sessions as well, it doesn't take a lot to achieve them.
-As pores open and you begin to sweat, circulation to your skin dramatically increases.
 This allows proper nutrition's to flow to areas of the skin that need it most.
 This can help skin conditions.
 This can even have anti-aging effects on the skin allowing for a more youthful look of your skin.

 Sweating from long sauna exposure